benpate/html/README.md

 ## Why Builder?

 Why not just use [Go Templates](https://golang.org/pkg/text/template/) instead?
-Templates work great in many cases, but they can be cumbersome when building complex conditional logic.
-Builder uses an efficient strings.Builder](https://pkg.go.dev/strings#Builder) to assemble the exact HTML you need, and nothing extra.
+Templates work great in many cases, but they can be cumbersome when building complex conditional logic directly in your code.
+Builder uses an efficient [strings.Builder](https://pkg.go.dev/strings#Builder) to assemble the exact HTML you need, and nothing extra.

 ## Pull Requests Welcome